 Colorado Wildlife Conservation Project:

-Position Statement on Mountain Lion and Bobcat Hunting Ban
+Position Statement on proposition 127: Mountain Lion and Bobcat Hunting Ban

 The future of Colorado’s wildlife management is at a crossroads.
-The underpinnings of science-based wildlife management administered by Colorado Parks and Wildlife may be on the ballot this November, and the stakes couldn’t be higher.
-Animal rights activists are trying to place a question on the 2024 Colorado state-wide ballot asking voters to prohibit the legal, limited, hunter harvest of mountain lions, bobcats, and lynx in the state.
-This appeal to voters follows several failed attempts to ban the harvest of mountain lions and bobcats through the Colorado Parks and Wildlife Commission and the Colorado State Legislature.
+The underpinnings of science-based wildlife management administered by Colorado Parks and Wildlife will be on the ballot this November, and the stakes couldn’t be higher.
+Animal rights activists gathered enough signatures to place a question on the 2024 Colorado state-wide ballot asking voters to prohibit the legal, limited, hunter harvest of mountain lions, bobcats, and lynx in the state.
+Proposition 127 follows several failed attempts to ban the harvest of mountain lions and bobcats through the Colorado Parks and Wildlife Commission and the Colorado State Legislature.
 If successful, this ballot initiative would prohibit the regulated hunting of mountain lions and bobcats, and end a time-proven, successful, and highly-regulated method of wildlife management, removing decisions about wildlife management from trained wildlife experts.

 Colorado’s mountain lion and bobcat populations are thriving.
 Our mountain lion population has flourished since 1965, when they were classified as a big game species.
 Similarly, bobcats are the most prevalent wild cat in the state, and populations are robust.
 Managing mountain lions and bobcats to secure their coexistence in Colorado is crucial to their survival.
 Lynx are already protected by both state and federal law, with hunting and trapping prohibited.